biojava/biojava-tutorial/structure/chemcomp.md

 The Chemical Component Dictionary
 =================================

-The [Chemical Components Dictionary](http://www.wwpdb.org/ccd.html) is an external reference file describing all residue and small molecule components found in PDB entries.
+The [Chemical Component Dictionary](http://www.wwpdb.org/ccd.html) is an external reference file describing all residue and small molecule components found in PDB entries.
 This dictionary contains detailed chemical descriptions for standard and modified amino acids/nucleotides, small molecule ligands, and solvent molecules.

 ### How does BioJava decide what groups are amino acids?